Constance (1998 film): Plot

 A young woman, Constance (Anaïs), arrives at the mansion of the experienced Lola (Katja Kean), where she is initiated into the mysteries of sexuality.
 The story is told in flashback via a framing device with lyrical diary excerpts and narration read by mainstream actresses Christiane Bjørg Nielsen and Hella Joof.
 (In the English-language version, narration is by Danish actress Susan Olsen and Helle Fagralid).

 Critical reception

 The film was shown in mainstream cinemas in Europe, and was reviewed by mainstream film critics.
 The Stockholm Film Festival arranged a special screening in Stockholm on Valentine's Day.

 Constance became a considerable success, and generated considerable hype, especially in Scandinavia.
 It was nominated for three AVN Awards: Best Art Direction - Video; Best Music; and Best Videography.
 The reaction of film critics was "mixed."

 In 2006, it was in part this film's claim of mainstream audience viewing behind a process that ended up with porn being legalized in Norway.

 In September 2007, German weekly magazine Stern wrote: "Women too like to see other people having sex.
-What they don’t like is the endless close-ups of hammering bodyparts without a story.
+What they don't like is the endless close-ups of hammering body parts without a story.
 Lars von Trier is the first to have realised this and produced valuable quality porn films for women."